anomixer/js7800/README.md

 *   **Multi-language Support**: The UI now supports English, Traditional Chinese (繁體中文), and Simplified Chinese (简体中文).
 *   **Automatic Language Detection**: On first load, the application will attempt to match the browser's preferred language.
 The language can also be changed manually in the Settings menu.
-*   **Default to Local High Scores**: The default high score storage has been changed to "Local" to prevent network errors, as the global leaderboard is inaccessible.
+*   **Default to Local High Scores**: The default high score storage has been changed to "Local" to prevent network errors, as the global leaderboard is now accessible through a Cloudflare Workers proxy.
 *   **Translated Documentation**: The README and internal help files have been translated.
+*   **Global Leaderboard Synchronization**: Implemented Cloudflare Workers integration to enable global high score synchronization for forked deployments.

 ### How to Run Locally